uqmars/constitution/Constitution.md

 * the receiving of the auditor's report on the financial affairs of The Club for the last financial year
 * the presenting of the audited statement to the meeting for adoption
 * the election of members of the Executive Team
-* the appointment of an auditor who shall be the nominee of the Union for Club/Societies or an independent auditor who must be a member of the Institute of Chartered Accountants in Australia or the Australian Association of Accountants or a successor to either of these bodies
+* the appointment of an auditor who shall be the nominee of The Union for Club/Societies or an independent auditor who must be a member of the Institute of Chartered Accountants in Australia or the Australian Association of Accountants or a successor to either of these bodies

-17.2 The minutes of the annual general meeting shall be submitted to the Clubs and Societies Administration Officer within seven (7) days of the annual general meeting
+17.2 The minutes of the annual general meeting shall be submitted to the The Union's Clubs and Societies Administration Officer within seven (7) days of the annual general meeting

 17.3 Where there is a tied vote, the issue will be deemed to have been resolved in the negative.